francescobaraldi/time-series-forecasting-with-transformers/README.md

 ## Introduction

-The aim of the project is to investigate the use of the Transformer model (in two versions) in financial time series forecasting and evaluate its performance against a classical recurrent neural network, in particulat the LSTM model.
+The aim of the project is to investigate the use of the Transformer model (in two versions) in financial time series forecasting and evaluate its performance against a classical recurrent neural network, in particular the LSTM model.
 Two versions of the Transformer are used with two different approaches for the forecasting:

 - **Transformer Decoder**: based on the GPT-3 structure, only the decoder part of the [original architecture](https://arxiv.org/abs/1706.03762) is used, working with a self-supervised approach, the model is fed with an input time series of length L and it has to forecast the next value, giving in output a time series of length L, which has to be the input shifted to right by 1;
 - **Transformer**: in this case the whole [original architecture](https://arxiv.org/abs/1706.03762) is used with the classical approach of the transformer, the encoder is fed with a time series of length L, while the decoder is fed with a time series of lenght T which is the target shifted to left by 1.
 The model gives in output a time series of length T that is the target.